General Care

 Read the care label.

-Select the appropriate wash cycle on your machine - ideally this should be a programme with a low to medium spin speed setting such as Delicates, Woollens or Handwash and with a temperature setting of 30°C. Avoid washing multiple garments at once.
-Rinse extremely thoroughly (at least twice).
+Select the appropriate wash cycle on your machine - ideally this should be a programme with a low spin speed setting such as Delicates, Woollens or Handwash and with a temperature setting of 30°C. Avoid washing multiple garments at once.
+Rinse thoroughly.

 When removing your garment from the machine, do so carefully - especially for heavily insulated garments as the extra weight of any wet filling could damage internal stitching.
 Most lightweight synthetic garments are easily air dried but for heavier weight garments we recommend the use of a tumble dryer.
 This should be done slowly, using a tumble dryer set to the lowest heat setting available.
 Selecting a higher temperature in the hope of drying more quickly could easily damage the fabrics and components of your garment.